About this Artist

-Acclaimed for his commanding stage presence and inventive artistry, American bass-baritone ERIC OWENS has carved a unique place in the contemporary opera world as both an esteemed interpreter of classic works and a champion of new music.
-Equally at home in concert, recital and opera performances, Owens continues to bring his powerful poise, expansive voice and instinctive acting faculties to stages around the world.
+Bass-baritone Eric Owens has a unique reputation as an esteemed interpreter of classic works and a champion of new music.
+Equally at home in orchestral, recital, and operatic repertoire, Mr. Owens brings his powerful poise, expansive voice, and instinctive acting faculties to stages around the world.

 In the 2021-2022 season, Mr. Owens returns to the Metropolitan Opera as both Philippe II in Sir David McVicar’s new production of Don Carlos, conducted by Yannick Nézet-Séguin, and Porgy in James Robinson’s Grammy Award-winning production of Porgy and Bess, conducted by David Robertson.
 He also returns to Santa Fe Opera as King Marke in Tristan und Isolde.
 On the concert stage, he joins the Philadelphia Orchestra for performances of Beethoven’s Missa Solemnis, also conducted by Nézet-Séguin, both in Philadelphia’s Verizon Hall and on tour at Carnegie Hall.
 Additionally, he sings Vodnik in concert performances of Rusalka with the NDR Elbphilharmonie Orchestra, led by Alan Gilbert.